Ariane de Rothschild: Career

-While studying at Pace, Ariane de Rothschild was a broker at Société Générale in New York City.
+While studying at Pace, Ariane Langner was a broker at Société Générale in New York City.
 After graduating in 1990, she joined AIG’s New York offices, and relocated to AIG's trading floor in Paris the same year.
 She met Benjamin de Rothschild, a client of AIG, in 1993.

 After marrying Benjamin de Rothschild in 1999, Ariane de Rothschild joined the family business La Compagnie Financière Edmond de Rothschild (LCF) by taking on the management of the group's lifestyle assets (wineries, farms, hotels, restaurants).
 In 2005, she restructured the group's philanthropic activities with the intent to develop a sustainable "return on engagement" philanthropic model, which led to the creation of the Edmond de Rothschild Foundations, a structure active in five different fields : Art and culture, health and research, philanthropy, cultural dialogue and social entrepreneurship.

 In 2006, she joined the supervisory board of LCF Edmond de Rothschild.
 In 2008, she was appointed board member of the group, and vice-president in 2009.
 She focused her agenda on environmental and social impact investments, and on restructuring the company's scattered assets and subsidiaries.
 In 2010, LCF Edmond de Rothschild changed its name to Edmond de Rothschild Group.
 In 2014, all of the group's financial and non-financial assets were reorganized within the group's structure.
 In 2015, the group published a sustainability report for the first time.